bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 Push MongoDB - it is flexible and can support fast iteration.
 Design your own database to save some key/value pairs for an application you'd like to work on or data you'd like to analyze, and build it out as much as you can!

+## Response
+I prefer the way MongoDB handles syntax WAY MUCH MORE than PostgreSQL and SQLite3.
+I like dealing with raw JSON files in both uploading and querying data.